Psalm 79 – A Prayer from Conquered Exiles

 i.
 “It is the cry of amazement at sacrilegious intrusion; as if the poet were struck with horror.
 The stranger pollutes thine hallowed courts with his tread.”
 (Spurgeon)

 c.
 Your holy temple they have defiled: The temple was holy, but now was defiled.
 Jerusalem once prospered, but now was laid in heaps.
-The servants of God were dead and their corpses disgraced (given as food for the birds of heaven… no one to bury them).
+The servants of God were dead, and their corpses disgraced (given as food for the birds of heaven… with no one to bury them).

 d.
-We have become a reproach to our neighbors: The shocking and brutal fall of Jerusalem and Judah made them a disgrace and contemptible to the surrounding nations.
+We have become a reproach to our neighbors: The shocking and brutal fall of Jerusalem and Judah made the Israelites a disgrace, contemptible to the surrounding nations.

 i.
 A scorn and derision: “To find mirth in others’ miseries, and to exult over the ills of others, is worthy only of the devil and of those whose father he is.
 Thus the case is stated before the Lord, and it is a very deplorable one.”
 (Spurgeon)

 2. (5-7) A prayer to turn away the anger of God.

 Pour out Your wrath on the nations that do not know You,

 And on the kingdoms that do not call on Your name.

 a.
 How long, Lord: In the midst of the catastrophe of the conquest of Judah and Jerusalem, Asaph asked the question that many sufferers among God’s people ask.
 How long does not question the why of suffering, but in faith asks the when of suffering, and if it will last forever.

 i.
 The disaster made Asaph question, but it did not make him an atheist.
 The question was still asked of God.
 “It was not easy to hold fast by the reality of God’s special relation to a nation thus apparently deserted, but the psalmist’s faith stood even such a strain, and is not dashed by a trace of doubt.
 Such times are the test and triumph of trust.”
 (Maclaren)